Phra Khun Paen Pim Haliam Yai Nur Din BE2500 Luang Pu Du Wat Sakae

 Consecration Multi-stage Putthapisek at Wat Sakae led by LP Du with Ayutthaya Sangha; chant cycles and extended silent empowerment (samādhi).

-Phra Khun Paen Pim Haliam Yai — Side/edge view (vertical)
+Phra Khun Paen Pim Haliam Yai — Side/edge view (detail)

 Side/detail — micro-pores and fibrous binder threads indicative of mid-century Ayutthaya clay work.